syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 Horizontal
 </td>
 <td>
-This is the default enum value for Orientation.
-Arranges all the Navigation Buttons and Numeric Buttons Horizontally.
+This is the default enum value for orientation.
+It arranges all the navigation buttons and numeric buttons horizontally.
 ![Navigation Buttons and Numeric Buttons Horizontal](Paging_images/Paging6.png)

 </td>